 How about making your paprika substitute from the comfort of your kitchen?
 Nothing should excite you more than seeing your creation turning your foods into tasteful and finger-licking delicacies.
 Bell peppers are the option for the hands-on spice-head like you.

 Pick red bell peppers and remove their stems.
 Place them in a dehydrator until they become brittle.
 Alternatively, wrap the peppers in a baking sheet and place them in an oven at 120℉.
 Drying them can take about 4 to 6 hours.
-Afterward, put them in a cotton bag and grind by rubbing them to the sides.
+Afterwards, put them in a cotton bag and grind by rubbing them to the sides.
 Use a small mill grinder to get finer grains before sieving.
 And now you have your spice ready to use.

 Pimenton de la Vera

 Did the spice name remind you of something Spanish?
 You’re correct as this spice has its roots in Spain.
 It is also known as smoked Spanish Paprika.
-This brick-red powder leaves your food colorful and with considerable heat.
+This brick-red powder leaves your food colourful and with considerable heat.
 The heat levels vary from mildly sweet to bitter hot.

 Pimenton de la vera is an excellent spice on a variety of food items ranging from nuts, stew, potatoes, and meat.
-By being a Spanish spice, pimenton de la vera is a mainstay addition to the Spanish cuisine.
+By being a Spanish spice, pimento de la vera is a mainstay addition to Spanish cuisine.
 You will find it served with lomo pork loin, Spanish sausage, and chorizo.